 I VOTED.
-Senior Sophie Kadifa, 18, and her sister, Charlotte Kadifa, 20 (who graduated from Palo Alto High School in 2018) hold up their completed and sealed absentee ballots in a selfie.
+Senior Sophie Kadifa, 18, and her sister, Charlotte Kadifa, 20, hold up their completed and sealed absentee ballots in a selfie.
 Both young voters opted to use absentee ballots for safety and simplicity.
 “The experience was very straightforward and easy to navigate,” Sophie Kadifa said.
 Photo by Sophie Kadifa.

 As the nation moves through Election Day 2020, some newly minted 18-year-olds at Palo Alto High School are casting the first ballots of their lives and are eager for their generation to take the reins of American politics.

 “Ever since Trump’s election in 2016, and my awareness of the fact that I’ll be able to vote in the 2020 election, I’ve felt motivated to vote,” said Andie Tetzlaff, senior at Palo Alto High School.

 Tetzlaff turned 18 in September and is one of many students who have recently become eligible to vote in the 2020 presidential election.
 According to the United States Census Bureau, there was a 46.1 percent voter turnout for 18- to 29-year-olds in the 2016 Presidential election.

 For many of the new voters, casting absentee ballots was a common experience.
 Tetzlaff said her whole family requested absentee ballots prior to submitting their votes to avoid the long lines at the in person polling stations.

 Another senior, Mia Baldonado, also voted by absentee ballot.
 On Oct.
 23, she dropped it off at a ballot box at Rinconada Library.
 Baldonado said she chose to vote by absentee ballot because it limited the amount of contact with other people and let her vote on her own time.

 “It was super exciting to vote for the first time and the process was pretty simple,” Baldonado said.